SandorJJ/Advent-of-Code/README.md

 # advent-of-code
-My advent of code solutions as a beginner programmer in Java.
+My Advent of Code solutions as a beginner programmer in Java.

 ## 2022
 ### Days: